-Definition: Subsidiary apartment means a separate dwelling unit constructed within, or attached to a single detached dwelling, and is subsidiary to the single detached dwelling.
+Definition: Subsidiary apartment means a separate dwelling unit constructed within, or attached to a detached dwelling, and is subsidiary to a single detached dwelling.

-- 1) One subsidiary apartment may be permitted in a single detached dwelling only where there is no Garden Suite; - 2) Council may consider a subsidiary apartment for seniors as a granny suite built as an attachment to the main floor of the principal single detached residential dwelling.
-For the purpose of calculating lot area and yard requirements, the subsidiary apartment shall be considered part of the single detached residential dwelling.
+1. One subsidiary apartment may be permitted in a single detached dwelling only; 2.
+A subsidiary apartment shall be contained within the same building as the primary residential use.

-- 3) A minimum of one off-street parking spaces shall be required for the subsidiary apartment. - 4) The minimum floor area required is 40 m2 for a one-bedroom subsidiary apartment, plus 10 m2 for each additional bedroom. - 5) The apartment shall not alter the appearance of the structure as a single detached residential dwelling; - 6) The apartment shall have a separate entrance/egress to the outside; - 7) The apartment must be completely self-contained, with facilities for cooking, sleeping, and bathing; - 8) For lots without municipal water, Department of Digital Government and Service NL shall determine water and sewerage disposal requirements and a permit will be issued subject to its approval.
+3. Council may consider a subsidiary apartment for seniors as a granny suite built as an attachment to the main floor of the principal single detached residential dwelling.
+4. For the purpose of calculating lot area and yard requirements, the subsidiary apartment shall be considered part of the single detached residential dwelling.
+5. A minimum of two off-street parking spaces shall be required, one for the primary use and one for the subsidiary apartment.
+6. The minimum floor area required is 40 m2 for a one-bedroom subsidiary apartment, plus 10 m2 for each additional bedroom.
+7. The apartment shall not alter the appearance of the structure as a single detached residential dwelling; 8.
+The apartment shall have a separate entrance/egress to the outside; 9.
+The apartment must be completely self-contained, with facilities for cooking, sleeping, and bathing.
+10. For lots without municipal water, Digital Government and Service NL shall determine water and sewerage disposal requirements and a permit will be issued subject to its approval.